Identification, Images, & Information

 Remarks

 Medium-sized butterflies, closely related to the Nymphalinae, and adults are very similar.
 Ours (and most others) have a characteristic triangular wing shape and sometimes have small eye spots on both the front and hind wings.
-The larvae are more like those of Satyrinae or Charaxinae in that they have no spines except on the head, and there are a pair of points at the rear of the abdomen that point backwards.
+The larvae are more like those of Satyrinae or Charaxinae in that they have no spines except on the head, and there is a pair of points at the rear of the abdomen that point backwards.

 These are active, pugnacious butterflies, and males defend territories, usually from a perch on a rock, branch or other elevated position with a good view.
 Females tend to be a bit more secretive, and less often seen, but are also (at least part of the time) very active and fast, most often staying near the larval host plants.